Darlene M. Plummer

 The person down the street from you with acreage may have a lower value because they qualify for an Agricultural and Horticultural Exemption.

-However, depending on your closing statement, you may be required to pay the tax bill in the previous owners name.
-This should be an adjustment of your closing costs and determined at the time of closing.
-Taxes will be based on the current year's assessment value which may be different than your purchase price.
+However, depending on your closing statement, you may be required to pay the tax bill in the “previous owner's name”.
+This should be determined at the time of closing and the adjustment should be reflected in your closing costs.
+Tax pro-rations are typically based upon the most recent tax bill available.

-You cannot appeal your property when you get your tax bill.
-Per KRS 133.045, the Property Tax roll is open for inspection for thirteen (13) days beginning on the first Monday in May each year.
-The assessments must be finalized before the tax rates are calculated.
-Learn more about the Appeals Process.
+Persuant to KRS 133.045, the real property Tax roll is open for inspection for thirteen (13) days beginning on the first Monday in May each year.
+Once the open inspection period ends and the PVA's assessments are certified by the Department of Revenue, no adjustments can be made to the real property tax roll for that year.
+Learn more about the Appeal Process.

 The tax rate varies according to the location of the property.
 The total tax rate consists of a state tax, a county tax, a city tax (if applicable), a library tax, a health tax, an extension office rate, health rate, a fire district rate and a school district rate.